karltristan/Web-scrape/README.md

 Upload them via the web UI (drag & drop or click to browse) Click Parse Usage Data
 View daily chart, monthly totals, and full table
 Click Export CSV to download the data

+or

+You can use the html files from the upload folder inside the starlink_scrapper folder just move the files outside the upload folder.

 File naming
 The app auto-detects the month from the filename, e.g.: